stage-clear/Learning-javascript/Libraries/ScrollMagic/README.md

   globalSceneOptions: {
     triggerHook: 'onLeave'
   },
+  // if in case of you don't use the window's scroll
-  container: '#container' // <- This element is with doing scroll.
+  container: '#container'
 })

 new ScrollMagic.Scene({